 Step 1.
 Brainstorming

-Conduct a brainstorming activity with students to find out what they already know about people who have become refugees.
+Conduct a brainstorming activity to find out what students already know about people from refugee backgrounds.

 |What I already know||What I want to know||What I learned|